8 Smart Instagram Bio Hacks You Probably Didn’t Know

 8. Add a custom image to your Story highlight

 One thing many people forget about when optimizing their bio is Instagram Story highlights.
 You can save Stories — which usually expire after 24 hours — to your profile page, and anyone landing on your profile can see the saved Stories.

-While you’re already making tweaks to your profile, it’s worth taking some time to optimize your Story covers.
+While you’re already making tweaks to your profiles on social media platforms, it’s worth taking some time to optimize your Story covers.
 It makes a big difference to the overall appearance of your Instagram profile as demonstrated by Natania Creates: